Caretaker Govt Seeks Positive Economic Reforms Thru Dialogue : PIO - UrduPoint

 ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Jan, 2024) Principal Information Officer (PIO) Dr. Tariq Mehmood Khan on Thursday said that the caretaker government intended to foster a constructive dialogue on economic reforms in the country with a goal of steering the nation forward.

-Addressing a seminar titled "Elections and Economic Agenda of Political Parties," he extended thanks to the participants.
+Addressing the seminar on "Elections and Economic Agenda of Political Parties", he extended thanks and gratitude to the participants.
+It was organized by of Press Information Department (PID).

 He highlighted the media's active participation in diverse discussions and said that Minister for Information and Broadcasting, Murtaza Solangi, desired to commence a debate, specifically focusing on elections and reforms.